Globus Connect Server Administration Guides

 GLOBUS_STREAMS_INTERCEPT_PORT_<port number>=$TUNNEL_ID

 When a call to bind() is intercepted, PRELOAD looks at the listening port being requested.
-If that port has a matching GLOBUS_STREAMS_INTERCEPT_PORT_<port> environment variable then it knows this is a Globus Streams port and the tunnel ID is the value of that environment variable.
-Once a bound listener is identified as a Globus Stream listener, the PRELOAD library will intercept any calls to accept() and perform the needed authentication protocol.
+If that port has a matching GLOBUS_STREAMS_INTERCEPT_PORT_<port> environment variable then PRELOAD knows this is a Globus data streams port and the tunnel ID is the value of that environment variable.
+Once a bound listener is identified as a Globus data stream listener, the PRELOAD library will intercept any calls to accept() and perform the needed authentication protocol.

 2.2.
 Initiator Side